sguox002/leetcode/leetcode-all.md

 <<-95	Unique Binary Search Trees II    		41.6%	Medium
 generate all trees for n node from 1 to n. divide and conquer, or recursive. choose root= 1 to n. and then left shall be all smaller elements in array and right shall be the larger elements in the array.
+note:
+- when 0 node, return a vector containing null.
+- if use i as root, then left is 1 to i-1 totoal i-1 nodes. right from i+1 to n, total n-i nodes
+- then left and right combine.
+***
 ->>

 <<-395	Longest Substring with At Least K Repeating Characters    		41.9%	Medium
 each char in the substring appear >= K times.
-- divide and conquer: the char appear less than k times will not be a part of the solution, so we can divide it into several parts, and solve them independently.
+- divide and conquer: the char appear less than k times will not be a part of the solution, so we can divide it into several parts, and solve them independently. (do not forget the last segment)
+- base case: length<k, all char >=k.
+***
 ->>

 <<-241	Different Ways to Add Parentheses    		56.5%	Medium